kausalflow/connectome/exampleSite/content/esl/linear-methods-for-regresssion.md

 ## Some Interesting Points

-1. Geometrically speaking, linear regression methods finds the closest path from the true data to a hypersuface spanned by the data vectors.
+1. Geometrically speaking, linear regression methods finds the closest path from the true data to a hypersurface spanned by the data vectors.
 By definition, each set of data is viewed as a basis vector.
-The so called closed path to the hypersuface is basically the path that is perpendicular to the surface.
-Thus we know the prediction we are looking for is a projection of true data onto the hypersuface.
+The so called closed path to the hypersurface is basically the path that is perpendicular to the surface.
+Thus we know the prediction we are looking for is a projection of true data onto the hypersurface.
 2. The argument above also indicates that degenerate data set, which contains data of the same direction, could cause problems since we have a redundant basis.
 3. Distribution of the parameters can be obtained for some categories of data.
 It might be a normal distribution.
 4. t-distribution, aka [student's t-distribution](https://en.wikipedia.org/wiki/Student%27s_t-distribution), is a category of distributions describing the deviation of estimated mean in a normal distribution from the true mean.